Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Fitting procedure

 \subsection{Neural network emulation of the BK amplitude}

-Directly solving the BK equation for every trial set of parameters in a fit would be computationally prohibitive.
-To circumvent this we train a neural network to emulate the functional dependence of $\ln N(r, x)$ on the variables $(r,x)$ and the three parameters of the initial condition.
+Directly solving the BK equation repeatedly across the parameter space would be computationally expensive.
+To circumvent this we train a neural network to emulate the functional dependence of $\ln N(r, x)$ on the variables $(r,x)$ and the four parameters of the BK setup.
 Owing to its ability to capture correlations in an ordered sequence of input variables, we adopt a transformer architecture.
-The network takes as input the 6-dimensional vector $(\log_{10}Q_{s0},\,e_c,\,\gamma,\,\log_{10}C,\,\log_{10}(r/\mathrm{GeV}^{-1}),\,x)$.
-Each scalar is mapped by a shared linear projection to form a sequence of six tokens of dimension $d_{\rm model}=128$.
+The network takes as input the 6-dimensional vector $(\ln Q_{s0},\,\allowbreak e_c,\,\allowbreak \gamma,\,\allowbreak \ln C^2,\,\allowbreak \ln (r/\mathrm{GeV}^{-1}),\,\allowbreak \ln (x_0/x))$.
+A single input vector corresponds to one training sample, i.e. one tabulated BK value at a specific grid point $(r,x)$ for a specific parameter set $\boldsymbol{\theta}=(Q_{s0},e_c,\gamma,C^2)$.
+Concretely, the first four entries specify the BK setup (the initial-condition parameters $\boldsymbol{\theta}$), and the last two entries specify the kinematics at which the amplitude is evaluated.
+The full training dataset is constructed by looping over all sampled parameter sets and, for each of them, over all $(r,x)$ points on the numerical output grid used to tabulate the BK solutions.
+Each scalar is mapped by a shared linear projection to form a sequence of six tokens of dimension $d_{\rm model}=128$ (see App.~\ref{app:transformer_nomenclature} for terminology).
 A sinusoidal positional encoding is added to the sequence, which is then processed by a transformer encoder with four layers, eight attention heads, feed-forward width~512, dropout~0.1, and pre–normalization.
 The token representations are mean-pooled and passed to a two-layer multilayer perceptron (MLP) head \cite{GARDNER19982627} that outputs a raw logit function \cite{pmlr-v162-wei22d}.
 Applying a sigmoid to this logit yields the dipole amplitude $N(r, x)$, automatically enforcing the unitarity bound $0\leq N \leq 1$.
 For diagnostics we also use $\log N$ after the sigmoid.

 For training we adopt a “log-MSE” loss: the network’s raw logit is passed through a sigmoid to yield \(N_{\rm pred}\in(0,1)\), and we minimise the mean squared error between \(\log N_{\rm pred}\) and \(\log N_{\rm true}\).
 This formulation with $\log N$ simultaneously accommodates the dilute regime (\(N\ll1\)) and the saturation regime (\(N\approx1\)) without the need for a piece-wise or hybrid design.